afska/gba-remote-play/raspi/README.md

 - `./out/multiboot.tool out/gba.mb.gba`: Sends the ROM via Multiboot to the GBA
 - `./build.sh`: Compiles the code.
 The output file is `out/raspi.run`.
 Run with **sudo**!
+- `./out/gbarplay.sh`: Sends the ROM and runs the compiled code